What makes a Certified Pre-Owned Vehicle (CPO)?

 Q: What features and benefits are included in my certified pre owned (CPO) warranty?
 A: As with other aspects of certified used car programs, the features of each warranty differ from one provider to another.
 Manufacturer certified pre owned cars include a multi-point inspection and repair process (usually with 150+ inspection points); often a roadside assistance program and special financing are included as well.

-Q: Used or Certified Pre-Owned, what’s the difference?
+Q: Used cars or certified pre owned (CPO) cars, what’s the difference?